Bent's Old Fort National Historic Park

 Backstory and Context

-Bent's Old Fort was a major settlement along the Santa Fe Trail.
-William and Charles Bent built the fort in 1833 for trading with the Cheyenne and the Arapaho Plains Indians as well as trappers.
+Bent's Old Fort was a major trading settlement that stopped along the Santa Fe Trail.
+William and Charles Bent built the fort in 1833 for trading with the Cheyenne and the Arapaho Plains Indian tribes as well as trappers.
 It was the only permanent settlement not under the jurisdiction and control of Native Americans or Mexicans.
 From 1833-1849, the fort was a place of safety and was an essential spot for military troops, explorers, and tradesmen.
 Explorers Kit Carson, John Fremont, and many others used to frequent the fort to replenish their supplies.

 In 1846, the U.S. Army used the post as a staging base for their conquest of New Mexico.
 That summer, General Stephen W. Kearny and his Army of the West rested at the fort before proceeding to overtake New Mexico.
 Because of the territory’s reputation as a neutral area, the post was a natural meeting place for southern Plains tribes and U.S. military officials.